dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 # Processor Directive

-The microcontrollers is specified by a compiler directive in the the first line in the source file:
+The microcontroller is specified by a compiler directive in the first line in the source file:

 ~~~
 {$processor 'pic18f2520'}